Keerthivasan-J-2001/Covid-19-Analysis/README.md

 We can analyze the statistics of the pandemic day by day, month by month, region by region.
 We can visualize these statistics graphically (both linear and log) and we can also visualize the number of covid-19 cases in each and every country in a world map.
-This project is done for educational purpose.
+This project is done only for educational purposes.
 I have also attached the report for reference.